 They say it takes a village to raise a child.
 It will take a community to save the ones we lose to preventable death.

-It was a privilege to have The Hon Julie Bishop MP, Minister for Foreign Affairs, launch the Foundation on Friday 18th May, at the Lawrence Wilson Art Gallery at UWA.
+It was a privilege to have The Hon Julie Bishop MP, Minister for Foreign Affairs, launch the Foundation on Friday 18th May 2018, at the Lawrence Wilson Art Gallery at UWA.
 Mr Ronald W Woss was appointed as the inaugural Chairman of the Foundation.

 JANUARY 2018: “Ronald W Woss appointed a Member of the Order of Australia”